-Michael Wait, M.D., is Professor of Cardiovascular and Thoracic Surgery at UT Southwestern, as well as Chief of the Cardiovascular and Thoracic Surgery Service at St. Paul University Hospital and Parkland Memorial Hospital.
+Michael Wait, M.D., is Professor of Cardiovascular and Thoracic Surgery at UT Southwestern, as well as Chief of the Cardiovascular and Thoracic Surgery Service at William P. Clements Jr. University Hospital and Parkland Memorial Hospital.

 There will be advances in cardiopulmonary bypass that will allow us to do safer heart surgery on all patients, and there will be improvements in organ preservation for patients who have to undergo heart and lung transplants.”

 In his three decades at UT Southwestern, Dr. Wait has become a leading expert on cardiothoracic care and heart and lung transplantation.
 He participated in the institution’s first use of the ECMO artificial lung machine during a lung transplant.

 Dr. Wait is part of cutting-edge research at UT Southwestern and participates in several FDA-approved clinical trials, including a study of the On-X heart valve that aims to reduce or eliminate the need for blood thinners in patients with heart disease.